shabbirh/MongoHub-Mac/README.markdown

 ** Current **

-    - Not more setting for bind address and bind port (bind address is 127.0.0.1 and bind port will be choosen automatically from 40000 or higher) https://github.com/fotonauts/MongoHub-Mac/issues/19
+    - No more setting for bind address and bind port (bind address is 127.0.0.1 and bind port will be choosen automatically from 40000 or higher) https://github.com/fotonauts/MongoHub-Mac/issues/19

 ## History